Mount Hikurangi - Te Ara ki Hikurangi

 Car park to hut: 4 - 5 hr

 Hut to summit: 2 - 3 hr

 There is pedestrian access only across Pakihiroa to Hikurangi summit.
 Please follow the marked farm track and use the stiles provided.
 Yellow markers show the route from the carpark to the hut.
 Markers show the route from the hut up the mountain.
-The last 400 metres to the summit is steep scree slope, there are no markers or defined track.
+The last 400 m to the summit is steep scree slope (the best way up the scree slope is to keep left all the way up), there are no markers or defined track.

-Mt Hikurangi is on the Raukumara Range, about 130 kilometres north of Gisborne by road.
+Mt Hikurangi is on the Raukumara Range, about 130 km north of Gisborne by road.